The world of translation is progressing at breakneck speed, as machine translation (MT) methods are being increasingly perfected .

 - Literal translation: a literal translation of the source text without any changes to the meaning or structure.
 This type of translation only works when the languages involved share a compatible structure.

 - Equivalency: this type of translation aims to be faithful to the tone and message of the original text, changing the structure and style of the source and creating equivalency between the two languages.

 - Calque: similar to literal translation, this is used to translate expressions from the source language without necessarily respecting the structure.

-- Adaptation: This technique involves adapting cultural elements from the text so that they make sense in the target language so that they make the same sense in your society.
+- Adaptation: this technique involves adapting cultural elements in the text in order to make sense in the target language so that they make the same sense in the target culture.

-- Transposition: involves an alteration in the grammatical structure of the sentence, but the meaning is not altered.
+- Transposition: it involves an alteration in the grammatical structure of the sentence, but the meaning is not changed.